I was blown away by your messages of encouragement yesterday, here and on Facebook.

 What if you're NOT the problem with your sex life?

-What if the messages that you've been taught have messed things up--and what if there's a way to escape these toxic teachings?
+What if the things that you’ve been taught have messed things up–and what if there’s a way to escape these messages?

 Sheila Wray Gregoire